 Gary Hayes, co-founder at Story Labs and pro photographer, answered: “the early [Galaxy] Notes especially the 4/5 took a lead IMHO, then Apple fought back a bit but then Huawei came along and I moved from Notes to P20pro in 2017 ish … probably never go back to iPhone”.

-Gary Hayes’s answer not only illustrates what our data shows in the chart, but he also validates our previous article by being totally in line with our algorithmic results when he says that Samsung took the lead with Galaxy S5 / Note 5."OUR UBER HW CAMERA ALGORITHM CORRELATES NEAR-PERFECTLY WITH EXPERTS"
+Gary Hayes’s answer not only illustrates what our data shows in the chart, but he also validates our previous article by being totally in line with our algorithmic results when he says that Samsung took the lead with Galaxy S5 / Note 5."OUR CAMERA HW ALGORITHM CORRELATES NEAR-PERFECTLY WITH EXPERTS"

 It is also remarkable that our score also reveals subtle camera performance, such as the Huawei Mate 10 series “being close” of Apple and Samsung in 2017.

 Verifying Real-World Image Quality